We are seeking a Commercial, Rights and Business Affairs Manager and this is a maternity cover role (approx 12 months) based in London.

 - Excellent drafting skills, including an ability to write clearly and concisely using a tone of voice suitable for non-legal stakeholders.

-- Significant experience of negotiating complex and multi-faceted contracts within the technology and emerging media industries.
+- Experience of negotiating complex and multi-faceted contracts within the technology and emerging media industries.

 - A collaborative approach, positive attitude, curious mind and willingness to learn as well as a willingness to simplify our contracting processes and templates.